Julia-Eggenschwiler/THEEproject_Jaelle_Julia/README.md

 ## A computational model for antibiotic resistance - An evolutionary rescue model developed by Julia Eggenschwiler and Jaelle Häfliger

-This project was created by **Jaelle Häfliger and Julia Eggenschwiler**  in the Theoretical Ecology and Evolution research practical of fall 2025.
+This project was created by **Jaelle Häfliger and Julia Eggenschwiler**  in the Theoretical Ecology and Evolution research practical of autumn 2025.

 The live website for 2025 is at [(https://github.com/Julia-Eggenschwiler/THEEproject_Jaelle_Julia)]